Maszz/sf407-slide/pages/07-backend-techstack.md

       'Express.js(node.js)' : 'A fast, unopinionated, minimalist web framework for Node.js', 'Fiber(Golang)' : 'Express inspired web framework build on top of Fasthttp, the fastest HTTP engine for Go', 'Gin(Golang)' : 'A web framework written in Go (Golang).
-It features a Martini-like API with much better performance', },
+It features a Martini-like API with much better performance', 'FastAPI(Python)' : 'A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints', },
   }
 }